 How do I take NuSyllium?

-- For those over 12 years of age, mix one rounded tablespoon of NuSyllium with at least 8 oz. of water, stir briskly to mix and drink promptly.
+- For those over 12 years of age, mix one rounded teaspoon of NuSyllium Unflavored or ULTRA with at least 8 oz. of water, for Orange flavor the dose is one rounded tablespoon, stir briskly to mix and drink promptly.
 This can be done up to three times per day.
 NuSyllium’s “Perfect Grind for Easy Mixing” means less clumping than other fiber brands.
 For those under age 12, please consult with your health care provider.

 Does NuSyllium contain sugar?

 - NuSyllium is made with 100% organic brown cane sugar, which should not be confused with brown sugar, which is white sugar with molasses thrown back in.
 Organic cane sugar is unrefined sugar minus the pesticides present in conventionally grown sugarcane.
 Compared to white sugar, organic cane sugar has the full-bodied taste of sugarcane and is much less processed, retaining a lot of the nutrients present in cane juice.